Professor Cullen Lecture Notes

 In a non-recursive procedure the stacking of unnecessary variables can be eliminated.

-However, from a programming point of view, the recursive solution may be the most natural and logical way of solving a problem.
+However, from a human programming point of view, the recursive solution may be the most natural and logical way of solving a problem.

-To access the pseudo-code source code: Factorial
+To access the JAVA source code: recursetest Factorial Fibonacci Sumtorial

 Chapter4